 - Representatives of a legal authority

 These people will be able to recommend changes in company policies by contacting the responsible employee.
 The latter will determine if suggestions are important or minor.
-Actual change in policies is not guaranteed with the exception of dictations from legal officials who may demand it with legitimate legal reasons.
+The actual change in policies is not guaranteed with the exception of dictations from legal officials who may demand it for legitimate legal reasons.

 Identified problems or issues.
 In cases when an issue arises as a part of normal business, a policy or a part of it may be indicated as the source of the issue.
 In this case, we are committed to revise and correct the policy in order to avoid any of these issues appearing in the future.

-- A date of the review will be set by the responsible employee (e.g. HR coordinator)
+- The date of the review will be set by the responsible employee (e.g. HR coordinator)

-- The responsible employee will submit comments or suggestions to the review committee prior the date of review.
+- The responsible employee will submit comments or suggestions to the review committee prior to the date of the review.
 The policy may be put in draft form

 - The committee will meet on the review date and decide on the revisions

 - A legal official or a lawyer may be contacted to review the new draft

 - The final form of a revised policy will be submitted for approval to the appropriate executive